 ROMANCE STUDIES 89S / ARTS OF THE MOVING IMAGE 89S / ITALIAN 89S / LITERATURE 89S

 Adaptation: Cinema and Literature (ALP, CCI)

-From Homer’s Odyssey to Kafka’s “Metamorphosis,” great literary works have influenced films in a variety of ways, providing plots, phrases, background, points of reference and challenges.
-This course explores texts and films that have fascinated readers and viewers, as well as changed ideas about the meaning of and connections between literature and cinema.
-Instead of focusing on faithfulness, we discuss the relationships between literature and cinematic adaptations, the competition between the arts, and the works on their own terms.
-Students watch Apocalypse Now, Throne of Blood, Contempt, and Blade Runner, read works by Shakespeare, Dostoevsky, and Conrad, among other films and texts.
+From Homer’s Odyssey to Kafka’s “Metamorphosis,” great literary works have influenced films in a variety of ways, providing plots, phrases, images, background, points of reference and challenges.
+This course will explore several texts and films that have fascinated many readers and viewers, as well as changed ideas about the meaning of and connections between literature and cinema.
+Instead of dwelling on the idea faithfulness, we will discuss the relationships between literature and cinematic adaptations, the competition between the arts, and the works on their own terms.
+We will watch Throne of Blood, Contempt, Blow Up, and Blade Runner, read works by Shakespeare, Boccaccio, Moravia, Dostoevsky, and Kafka, among other films and texts.

 Instructor: Saskia Ziolkowski

 Saskia Ziolkowski, Ph.D.
 (Columbia University) is A Visiting Assistant Professor /Lecturing Fellow of Romance Studies.
 Her teaching and research interests include comparative literature and studies, especially modern Italian and German literature, culture and film, Italian studies, world literature, and translation studies.